paulk-asert/groovy-ai/README.md

 A second model is assumed for the `embabel.Rated` example.

-You can change LLMs or models in the `application.properties` file (for Spring AI and Embabel) or via the hard-coded values in the other examples.
+You can change LLMs or models in the `application.properties` file (for Spring AI, Embabel, and Micronaut) or via the hard-coded values in the other examples.

 After cloning the repo, available tasks can be seen using: